mottosso/Qt.py/DOCKER.md

 ## Docker

-In order to successfully test Qt.py against the different bindings of different versions, we use Travis-CI to run Docker containers.
+In order to successfully test Qt.py against the different bindings of different versions, we use Travis-CI to run Docker containers based on [pre-built CentOS-based images](https://hub.docker.com/r/fredrikaverpil/qt.py/tags/).

-CentOS-based images are built and stored in [Dockerhub](https://hub.docker.com/r/fredrikaverpil/qt.py/tags/).
-They follow the [VFX Reference Platform specifications](http://www.vfxplatform.com/) with some additionals, and are quite jam-packed.
+The Docker images follow the [VFX Reference Platform specifications](http://www.vfxplatform.com/) with some additionals, and are quite jam-packed.

 <br>
 <br>